alleyinteractive/sasslint-webpack-plugin/README.md

 #### Errors and Warnings

-The plugin will dump full reporting of, errors and warnings.
+The plugin will dump full reporting of errors and warnings.
-You can use the `quite` option to hide files which only have warnings.
+You can use the `quiet` option to hide files which only have warnings.
-`quite` will not hide errors, nor will it hide warnings on files with errors.
+`quiet` will not hide errors, nor will it hide warnings on files with errors.

 ### NoErrorsPlugin

 `NoErrorsPlugin` prevents Webpack from outputting anything into a bundle.
 So even sass-lint warnings will fail the build.
-No matter what error settings are used for `sasslint-loader`.
+No matter what error settings are used for `sasslint-webpack-plugin`.

 So if you want to see sass-lint warnings in console during development using `WebpackDevServer` remove `NoErrorsPlugin` from webpack config.